Publishing a Flash Game

 Export to a SWF

-After a brief waiting time, your SWF will export.
+After a brief wait, your SWF will export.
 That's it!

 Publish to the Stencyl Arcade

 In addition to publishing a SWF, you can publish your game directly to our Arcade to share it with the community and receive useful feedback.

 This will generate the SWF behind the scenes and automatically upload it to our site.
 If you've already published this game in the past, it will update the existing entry by default.

 How to Remove the Splash Screen

 Every Flash game published with Stencyl has a choice between a badge on the preloader or a pre-game splash screen.

 If you'd like to remove this branding (because a sponsor requires it, for example), purchase an Indie or Studio license, which includes other benefits besides splash screen removal.